2025-26 Board of Directors

 Biography

 Kathy Briere is a partner at Dentons Canada LLP and serves as a member in the firm’s Litigation and Dispute Resolution group.
 She has a highly-regarded practice focusing primarily on personal injury law, ranging from minor injuries through to catastrophic injuries.
 Having spent the majority of her career representing Plaintiffs in personal injury claims, Kathy has developed strong relationships with healthcare providers, allowing her to assist with her clients’ recovery and treatment.
 She has been recently recognized in The Best Lawyers in Canada rankings for her work in Personal Injury Litigation.
 She also represents auto manufacturers with respect to product liability claims, and has maintained a robust real estate practice over the course of her career.
 She completed mediation training at Harvard University in 2012, providing her with in depth experience and tools for effective claims resolution.
 To complement her law practice at Dentons, Kathy is committed to giving back to the community in which she lives and works.
 She is heavily involved with Habitat for Humanity and provides legal counsel to the organization in the capital region and Northern Alberta.
 For the past several years and to present, Kathy is a member of the Canadian Bar Association Auto Insurance Working Group, advising on auto insurance reform in Alberta.
-She also serves on the Board of Directors for Diabetes Research Institute Foundation Canada (DRIFCan), an Alberta-based charity to fund cure-based diabetes research.Past President
+She also serves on the Board of Directors for Diabetes Research Institute Foundation Canada (DRIFCan), an Alberta-based charity to fund cure-based diabetes research.Secretary

 Biography